Gaurapatil1/edupath-chatbot/README.md

-## EduPath finder – Project Distribution Description
+## EduPath Finder – AI-Powered College & Career Guidance Platform

-# Current Technology Stack:
+EduPath Finder is a web-based solution designed to help students make smarter decisions about their engineering education and career paths.
+Built with a simple yet powerful stack — HTML, CSS, JavaScript, Python (FastAPI), and MySQL — it provides features like college comparison, bookmarking, career suggestions, and college reviews.

+## Tech Stack

 Frontend: HTML, CSS, JavaScript

-Backend: Python (FastAPI framework)
+Backend: Python with FastAPI

 Database: MySQL

-> This version of EduPath Finder is fully functional using only HTML, CSS, JS, Python (FastAPI), and MySQL.
-It enables college comparison, bookmarks, reviews, and AI-based career suggestions.
+# This version of EduPath Finder is fully functional using only the core web and backend technologies — no external libraries or frameworks beyond FastAPI and MySQL are used.

+# Key Features

+Compare engineering colleges side-by-side

+AI-based career path suggestions

+Bookmark favorite colleges

+Submit and view real student reviews

+Clean, mobile-responsive UI

+FastAPI-powered backend APIs

+MySQL integration for all college, user, and review data

-# Upcoming Features:
+# Upcoming Feature

-Integration of Chatbot for answering student queries using:
+Chatbot Module (Coming Soon)
+We are actively developing a smart Chatbot using:

 Natural Language Processing (NLP)

-Machine Learning (ML) models
+Machine Learning (ML)

-Python-based AI logic

-Voice-based question and answer support

-Integration with external APIs for dynamic college data
+Voice Interaction (planned)

+The chatbot will allow students to ask questions like:

+# "Which college is best for Computer Engineering in Maharashtra?"
+"What are the placement stats of XYZ College?"

+And get instant, intelligent answers based on real data.

-## Note:
+## Project Vision

-The chatbot module is under development and I will be  included in the next release.
+EduPath Finder aims to become a one-stop solution for engineering aspirants by combining real-time college insights, personalized career guidance, and intelligent chatbot assistance — all in one unified platform.